How to Teach Large Multimodal Models New Skills: Introduction

 Guided by this result, we explore tuning recipes that preserve learning while limiting output shift.
 To avoid biasing the output distribution, we tune the MLP up/gating projections while keeping the down projection frozen, and find that it achieves similar learning to full MLP tuning with little forgetting.
 We experiment on \ov~\citep{liLLaVAOneVisionEasyVisual2024} by training five target tasks sequentially, averaging over three sequence orders, measuring the learning and forgetting in target tasks and held-out tasks (Sec.~\ref{sec:sequential_tasks}).
 We then confirm that similar trends hold for LLaVA-NeXT~\citep{li2024llavanext-strong} and Qwen2.5-VL~\citep{Bai_Qwen2.5-VL_2025} (Sec.~\ref{sec:other_backbones}).

-In summary, our work documents and analyzes several interesting phenomena of learning and forgetting in LMMs, leading to simple and effective ways to teach LMMs new tricks.
-The findings are: \begin{itemize}[leftmargin=*, itemsep=2pt] \item \textbf{Tuning the LLM (\learn{$\Delta$ learning +31.8}/\forget{$\Delta$ forgetting -23.3}) is critical for learning new tasks}, while tuning the vision encoder (\learn{+9.6}/\forget{-10.8}) brings little gain and harms general ability. \item \textbf{Tuning only the self-attention projection weights (\learn{+24.9}/\forget{-0.6}) or the up layers of the MLP (\learn{+30.5}/\forget{-2.1}) provides excellent learning with limited forgetting}, evaluated on a five-target task sequence, eight held-out benchmarks, and three model families. \item \textbf{Forgetting is largely a manifestation of output distribution shift.} We use a simple counting-bias probe to show that the rise in number‑token likelihood grows with MLP tuning and remains near baseline for self‑attention tuning; the magnitude of this shift co‑varies with held‑out drops.
-Therefore, forgetting can be recovered when subsequent tuning shifts back the output distribution, and methods that limit shift effectively mitigate forgetting, such as distillation to the previous checkpoint or freezing the MLP down projection while tuning the up\&gate. \end{itemize}
+To our knowledge, we are the {\bf first} to systematically study rehearsal-free continual learning in large multimodal models under sequential skill adaptation while monitoring performance on broad vision--language benchmarks, and to show that apparent forgetting can be partially recoverable across stages. \textbf{Our main contribution} is a mechanistically motivated view of \emph{where} to update an LMM to acquire new skills while \emph{limiting output-distribution drift}, together with a thorough evaluation suite spanning \textbf{five} practical target skills, \textbf{eight} held-out benchmarks, and \textbf{three} model families.
+Our key findings are: \begin{itemize}[leftmargin=*, itemsep=2pt, topsep=2pt] \item \textbf{Tuning the LLM (\learn{$\Delta$ learning +31.8}/\forget{$\Delta$ forgetting -23.3}) is critical for learning new tasks}, while tuning the vision encoder (\learn{+9.6}/\forget{-10.8}) brings little gain and harms general ability. \item \textbf{Tuning only the self-attention projection weights (\learn{+24.9}/\forget{-0.6}) or the up\&gate layers of the MLP (\learn{+30.5}/\forget{-2.1}) provides excellent learning with limited forgetting}, evaluated on a five-target task sequence, eight held-out benchmarks, and three model families. \item \textbf{Forgetting is largely a manifestation of output distribution shift.} We use a counting-bias probe to show that the rise in number‑token likelihood grows with MLP tuning and remains near baseline for self‑attention tuning; the magnitude of this shift covaries with performance drop in held‑out tasks.
+This explains why some methods -- tuning only SA Proj. or MLP Up\&Gate, or full tuning with distillation loss on the output tokens -- can learn with minimal forgetting. \end{itemize}